 - Arts funding: Arts and cultural organisations in the UK benefit hugely from EU funding programmes such as Creative Europe.
 The UK Government should either commit to remaining within these programmes, or to increasing domestic funding for the arts via the Arts Council or another equivalent body.

 - Translation: In particular UK translation is heavily funded through various EU grants and prizes.
 The UK must continue to invest in funding for translation, in order to maintain a diverse range of literature and understanding of other cultures.

-- VAT on ebooks: EU rules currently prevent the UK Government from extending zero rate VAT to ebooks, although the EU is in the process of changing this rule.
+- VAT on ebooks: VAT is currently zero-rated on printed books, but an anomaly in EU law has prevented the Government from extending the same status to digital publications such as audiobooks and ebooks.
+The EU has recently changed this rule.
 The UK Government must commit to applying zero rate VAT to ebooks and other epublications after Brexit.

 What are we doing?

-We lobby government and politicians to press for a post-Brexit settlement which does not adversely affect authors, both individually and in partnership with organisations such as the British Copyright Council, International Authors Forum and ALCS.
+We are urging government and politicians to press for a post-Brexit settlement which does not adversely affect authors, both individually and in partnership with organisations such as the British Copyright Council, International Authors Forum and ALCS.